opf/openproject/README.md

 Installation
 ------------

-OpenProject Reporting depends on OpenProject Plugins.
-Thus, if you haven't done it already, add the following line to the `Gemfile.plugins` in your OpenProject installation:

-`gem "openproject-plugins", git: "https://github.com/opf/openproject-plugins.git", :branch => "stable"`

-Reporting also depends on the OpenProject Costs plugin.
+Reporting depends on the OpenProject Costs plugin.
 If you have not installed it yet, you can do so by adding the following line to the `Gemfile.plugins` in your OpenProject installation:

 `gem "openproject-costs", git: "https://github.com/finnlabs/openproject-costs.git", :branch => "stable"`